-Category Significant Assumptions In case of entities classified in this category, the Company does not presently have the necessary and/or complete information to support tests based on expected cash flows.
-Accordingly, management has applied the following methodologies to determine recoverable amount: management has applied the following methodologies to determine recoverable amount: As per the market price listed on the stock exchange with 50% discount for illiquidity.
-As per the net asset value in the audited financial statements / management certified financial statements for the year ended March 31, 2020 The IL&FS Group entities have been classified into "Red", "Amber" and "Green" categories (refer Note 1.3) by a resolution consultant appointed by the Board of Directors based on a 12-months cash flow-based solvency test.
+Category Significant Assumptions E In case of entities classified in this category, the Company does not presently have the necessary and/or complete information to support tests based on expected cash flows.
+Accordingly, management has applied the following methodologies to determine recoverable amount: As per the market price listed on the stock exchange with 50% discount for illiquidity.
+As per the net asset value in the audited financial statements / management certified financial statements for the year ended March 31, 2020 3.
+The IL&FS Group entities have been classified into "Red", "Amber" and "Green" categories (refer Note 1.3) by a resolution consultant appointed by the Board of Directors based on a 12-months cash flow-based solvency test.
 In case of entities which are classified into "Red" category (entities which cannot meet their payment obligations towards even senior secured financial creditors, as and when such payment obligations become due), amounts recoverable for the Company has been considered ₹ Nil.
-In case of receivable from one of the associate, fair valuation of certain underlying assets (land) is based on latest valuation report and for certain assets, the valuation report available as at March 18 has been considered.
+4. In case of receivable from one of the associate, fair valuation of certain underlying assets (land) is based on latest valuation report and for certain assets, the valuation report available as at March 18 has been considered.
 However the realizability is subject to the outcome of the resolution process as the said associate is currently part of Corporate Insolvency Resolution Process. (refer note 4(j)) and note 5 (e)).
-For other entities, based on management best estimate the realisable value has been considered ₹ Nil.
-For offshore entities, recoverable amounts have been computed after estimating the recoverable amount of each offshore entity/ investment and after satisfying all the liabilities taken by these offshore assets of the Group, on an aggregate analysis, and hence the recoverable amount for offshore exposures of the Company has been considered ₹ Nil.
-In view of facts mentioned above, management's approach to determine recoverable amount for this category of assets does not consider the requirement of the relevant Ind AS standards in its entirey.
+5. For other entities, based on management best estimate the realisable value has been considered ₹ Nil.
+6. For offshore entities, recoverable amounts have been computed after estimating the recoverable amount of each offshore entity/ investment and after satisfying all the liabilities taken by these offshore entities.
+Since insolvency petitions have been accepted / have been filed for certain entities (Elsamex SA, IIDL and IIDMCC) their recoverable value has been considered ₹ Nil.
+Based on current progress, it is expected that offshore liabilities of the Group would be more than the value of offshore assets of the Group, on an aggregate analysis, and hence the recoverable amount for offshore exposures of the Company has been considered ₹ Nil.
+In view of facts mentioned above, management's approach to determine recoverable amount for this category of assets does not consider the requirement of the relevant Ind AS standards in its entirety.